shangmingwu/noisya55616.github.io-archive/_posts/2020-05-26-quotient-identity.md

+---
+layout: post
+date: 2020-05-26
+title: "Interesting integral quotient identity"
+categories: math
+---

-So, I recently saw an interesting sort of quotient identity in a Discord server that I'm in, and thought that I should write about it.
+So, I recently saw an interesting sort of integral quotient identity in a Discord server that I'm in, and thought that I should write about it.

 $$\int_{1}^{a} \frac{1}{x} dx + \int_{1}^{b} \frac{1}{x} dx = \int_{1}^{ab} \frac{1}{x}dx$$